 Youth Volunteer: Luis Blanco – Nominated by Branch Media Laurie Norton

 Luis is the San Pedro Branch Youth Representative.
 He is an upstanding young gentleman and a true asset to the Belize Red Cross – San Pedro Branch.
-He participated the Volunteer Encounter and Awards Ceremonies in 2013, and the 2014.
+He participated the Volunteer Encounter and Awards Ceremonies in 2013, and 2014.
 Although he is a full-time student at San Pedro High, Luis makes time to attend meetings and recruited other youth to get involved.
 He volunteered at the 2015 Lobster Festival First Aid booth in Central Park and attended the Youth Camp in July 2015.

 Luis is a great role model for his peers and deserved his Youth Volunteer Award.